ThomasOM/Pledge/README.md

 Minecraft uses the TCP network protocol to transfer data between the server and the client.
 TCP guarantees delivery of data and also guarantees that packets will be delivered in the same order in which they were sent.
 The Minecraft client immediately responds to a server ping or transaction packet after synchronizing it with the game thread.
+Note that this is different behaviour from keep-alive packets which are not synchronized with the game thread before being responded to.

 Knowing this we can send a ping or transaction packet before and after some data we want to track.
-This guarantees the client has processed the data between the responses of these packets.
+This guarantees the client has processed the data between the responses for these packets.

 # Getting Started
 Setting up Pledge is extremely simple.
-You create a new API instance with ```Pledge#build``` and start it up by calling ```Pledge#start``` This is usually done when starting up a plugin that is loaded on startup.
+You create a new API instance with ```Pledge#build``` and start it up by calling ```Pledge#start```.
+This is usually done when a plugin is loaded on startup.

 Pledge works by sending ping or transaction packets to track data being received by a client.
 Tracking individual packets can be intensive and detrimental to bandwidth usage.